 Dentec is proud to now offer Burnshield® to our robust line of safety products and protective equipment.
 Burnshield® is an international go-to emergency burn care range of products that provide an immediate and effective method of treating burn injuries in the acute (emergency) phase.
 Burnshield® is a remarkable sterile line of burn gels and burn dressings for optimal emergency burn care.
 For 30 years, Burnshield® products have been an essential tool for emergency first responders and industrial and home first aid kits alike.

-Burnshield®’s focus has remained on the emergency care for burns and how to treat it very quickly and effectively from whether you’re a qualified trauma nurse, a trauma doctor, or you’re a mom at home.
+Burnshield®’s focus has remained on emergency care for burns and how to treat them very quickly and effectively whether you’re a qualified trauma nurse, a trauma doctor, or you’re a mom at home.

 Types of Burns

 There are five types of burns namely Thermal Burns, Chemical Burns, Electrical Burns, Friction Burns and Radiation Burns.
 All of them are treated in the same way.
 Thermal and chemical are the most visible, while electricity and radiation are more internal with some external evidence.
 Definitions of them are as follows:

 Thermal burns occur when you come in contact with something hot.